Fever in Babies

 What Causes Infant Fevers?

 A fever isn't an illness -- it's a symptom of one.
-Usually if your baby has a fever, it means he has picked up a cold or other viral infection.
-Less commonly in infants, a fever is a sign of a bacterial infection such as a urinary tract infection or a more serious infection such as meningitis.
+A fever usually indicates that the body is fighting an illness.
+If your baby has a fever, in most instances it means he has picked up a cold or other viral infection.
+Although they are less common in infants, pneumonia, urinary tract infection, ear infection, or a more serious bacterial infection, meningitis, may be causing a fever.

 Other causes of fever in babies include: